- 1. BLACK+DECKER 40V MAX Cordless Hedge Trimmer

 Double lock design of child safety lock and security key

 Switches from moving to hedge trimming

-This is a tiny trimmer that can be used to trim hedges, and then the steel blades can be swapped to make it into a handheld mower to tackle grass in between plants.
+This is a tiny trimmer that can be used to trim hedges, and then the steel blades can be swapped to make it into a handheld mower to tackle grass (with grass shears) in between plants.
 A great feature if you have some intricate grass formations in your garden.

 As it is so lightweight and compact, the WORKPRO 7.2V 2-in-1 Cordless Hedge Trimmer can be operated with just one hand and is perfect for light, occasional trimming.
 Just bear in mind that it only achieves a stroke rate of 1100spm so it isn’t very quick or powerful.
 It is ideal if you want to shape hedges with small-diameter branches.